Operator Dynamics in Brownian Quantum Circuit: Scrambling and Dynamics of the Height Distribution

-It would be interesting to understand the bound of the Lyapunov exponent at finite temperature in this context, \ie, the operator dynamics of $e^{-\beta H/2}V(t)e^{-\beta H/2}$.
-Strictly speaking, there is no way to define finite temperature in a Brownian quantum circuit since the energy is not conserved.
-Here we interpret the finite temperature effect as a change of the initial height condition from the previously discussed simple operators.
+It would be interesting to understand the bound of the Lyapunov exponent at finite temperature in this context, \ie the operator dynamics of $e^{-\beta H/4}V(t)e^{-\beta H/4}$.
+There is no notion of finite temperature in a Brownian quantum circuit because the energy is not conserved.
+Here we interpret the finite temperature effect as a change of the initial height distribution different from the previously discussed simple operators.